Selling Tickets Online

-- PCI Compliant
+1. PCI Compliant

 The application service provider must be PCI compliant.
 Stop here and read no further if the software provider you are looking at cannot show you their up-to-date PCI certificate.
 Just mention that your accountant has asked for a copy of this certificate.
-The PCI standard ensures cardholder security and ensures that the application service provider has been checked for compliance and is qualified to perform credit card transactions over the web on your behalf.
+The PCI standard ensures cardholder security as well as ensuring that the application service provider has been checked for compliance and is qualified to perform credit card transactions over the web on your behalf.
 The PCI rules are being updated all of the time.
-The service provider if compliant is scanned monthly for compliance, and if found not compliant during a scan is alert to the problem and mandated to fix the issue and then be re-scanned.
+The service provider if compliant is scanned monthly for compliance, and if found not compliant during a scan is alerted to the problem and mandated to fix the issue and then be re-scanned.

-- Customer Support Team
+3. Customer Support Team

 Most of the mistakes that occur when your clients are registering for your services or events could have be caught if there had been better testing prior to going live.
-Don’t under estimate the value of testing the registration sequence over and over again for all possible combinations.
+Do not under estimate the value of testing the registration sequence over and over again for all possible combinations.
 By doing so, you’ll catch a wrong date or wrong price which will save lots of time and phone calls down the road.
 A good service provider will have their own testing department and will have tested things thoroughly before asking your team to do some testing.

-- Price Matters
+5. Price Matters

-- Support for setting up your events should be tiered.
+c) Support for setting up your events should be tiered.
 For example, for 20 minute or less questions expect it for FREE.
 For a setup team to setup your events for you, expect to pay no more than $125/hour.
 Ask up front how long it will take to setup your events and for when you can expect the job to be completed.